Serge Mongeau: Life and career

 In the 1970s, he traveled and studied political science at the Facultad latinoamericana de ciencias sociales in Chile.
 Back in Canada, he became the director of the Centre local de services communautaires of Saint-Hubert.

 From 1978, he dedicated himself full-time to writing and publishing.
 He became the director of the "Heath" collection at the Québec/Amérique publishing house.
 In 1985, he published the first edition of his book on simple living.
 He wrote "I try to realise within myself what I think should be the basis of a fair universe for all: I try to be good, tolerant, honest and just."
 In 1986, he became director of the "Peace" collection at the Libre Expression publishing house.
 In 1992, with a group of friends, he founded the publishing house Écosociété, specialized in the themes of society, economy and environment.
 Mongeau lived in l'île d'Orléans for twenty years.
 He moved back to Montréal in 2008.

 In the 2008 Quebec general election, Serge Mongeau was candidate for Québec solidaire in the electoral district of Hochelaga-Maisonneuve.
 He obtained 12.9% of the votes.

-He published a two-part autobiography, in 2006 and 2012.
+He published a two-part autobiography in 2006 and 2012.

+Mongeau died on May 9, 2025, at the age of 88.
+He requested medically assisted death, saying that he "no longer ha[d] the capacity to pursue the action needed to lead our society towards a simple, ecological, and communitarian life".